Assembler Resume Samples & Template for 2026

 These are more hard skills to list on your resume if they’re included in your target job’s requirements:

-- experience with hand tools and power tools
+- experience with power tools (pneumatic and hydraulic tools, etc.)

 - knowledge of safety regulations and procedures